CIA activities in Laos: 1968

 However, the fall of Nam Bac caused much discord in northwestern Laos: "as the Americans feared, the loss of Nam Bac shattered FAR morale and virtually erased these forces as a factor in the war."
 More importantly, the fall of Nam Bac caused the CIA's intelligence gathering in the region to be quite insignificant and the CIA withdrew much of its personnel in the region: "the fall of Nam Bac also crippled the CIA's intelligence collection in northwestern Laos."
 Intelligence analysts also continued to wonder about Chinese objectives in the region, and there did not seem to be a conclusive decision on what exactly the Chinese were doing in the region at the time.

-Due to reasons of secrecy, the CIA refused to share its plans with the Air Force.
-Additionally, the CIA had a narrowed view of interests and underestimated the potential usefulness of the Air Force's airpower which further alienated the Air Force from assisting in the CIA's efforts.
+This created conflict between the CIA and the Air Force resulting in the reduced effectiveness of U.S. operations in Laos.
+The Air Force resisted providing higher level of air support for combat.

-Laos 1969
+1969

 A memorandum from November 12, from Kissinger to Nixon reviewed the procedure for attacks in Laos.
 Kissinger raised several questions in response to a CIA memorandum on Vang Pao's offensive in the Plain of Jars.
 A joint response from the CIA and the Departments of Defense and State said: